Mateusz-best-creator/C_KingKong/README.md

    - Move to level 3 for an even more challenging experience.

 9. **Hall of Fame:**
-   - View the Hall of Fame where players are sorted based on their scores.
+   - View the Hall of Fame where top 5 players are sorted based on their scores.

 ### Game Instructions: